Toni-SM/skrl/docs/source/intro/examples.rst

 Real-world examples
 -------------------

-These examples show basic real-world use cases to guide and support advanced RL implementations
+These examples show basic real-world and sim2real use cases to guide and support advanced RL implementations

 .. raw:: html